emilyeserven/emilyeserven.github.io/_flexfolio/projects/dam.md

 ## Original Concept

 I originally thought of creating a digital asset manager (DAM) when running into my own organizational problems.
-The asset license I have were starting to grow in quantity, and it was easy to forget what I had and where it was stored.
+The asset licenses I have were starting to grow in quantity, and it was easy to forget what I had and where it was stored.
 When looking for a more professional solution to organize my assets, I kept running into services that were at a scale I simply didn't need...

 1. Most DAM's are designed for corporate or team use.
 2. Most DAM's are designed so that your files are hosted on their servers.